 - When does school start and end?

 The Academy doors open at 7:45 a.m. for nursery, kindergarten, and first through eighth grade students.
 Students are considered tardy if they do not arrive by 8 a.
 Nursery students are dismissed at 2:30 p.m., kindergarten at 2:35 p.m., first through fourth grades at 2:45 p.m., fifth and sixth grades at 2:50 p.m. and the seventh and eighth grades at 2:55 p.m.
-On the first and third Wednesday of each month, the schedule is modified and students are released earlier to provide professional development time for teachers, i.e., nursery at 12:30 p.m., kindergarten at 12:35 p.m., first through fourth grades at 12:45 p.m., fifth and sixth grades at 12:50 p.m., and seventh and eighth grades at 12:55 p.m.
+On the first Wednesday of each month, the schedule is modified and students are released earlier to provide professional development time for teachers, i.e., nursery at 12:30 p.m., kindergarten at 12:35 p.m., first through fourth grades at 12:45 p.m., fifth and sixth grades at 12:50 p.m., and seventh and eighth grades at 12:55 p.m.

 The doors open at 8 a.m. for the Pre-K for All program.
 Students are dismissed at 2:20 p.m. each day – Monday through Friday.